Fading2memory/projects/README.md

  -  is writable in the .data section, do not need to active the write flag
  - written in pure assembly.
+future updates:
- - will be a complete IDE assembler that is able to work within the command line, like NASM
+ - will be a complete IDE assembler that is able to work within the command line, like td32

 DreadDebbuger.asm ~
 -----------------------